marvinisaac/project-flux/README.md

     - loot system
 - Dungeons and Dragons
     - emergent narrative
+- OpenKore
+    - automated combat
+    - action/combat logs

 Timeline of Development
-- Setup a barebones UI + backend utilizing websockets
+- Setup a barebones Vue frontend + Node backend
 - Melee combat
+    - Backend responds with the combat log that the frontend will "play"
+    - Backend records "end" of combat to prevent bypass of fignt "replay"
+    - Combat is limited to x seconds after which the one with lower level withdraws